-William G. Staples is Professor of Sociology, Chair of the Department of Sociology, and Founding Director of the Surveillance Studies Research Center at the University of Kansas.
+William G. Staples is Professor of Sociology and Founding Director of the Surveillance Studies Research Center at the University of Kansas.
 He received his Ph.D. from the University of Southern California and was a Postdoctoral Fellow at UCLA.
 Staples is well-known internationally for his work in the areas of social control and surveillance.
 He is the author of five books and dozens of articles and chapters.
 His most recent work is the second edition of Everyday Surveillance: Vigilance and Visibility in Postmodern Life, considered a foundational work in the interdisciplinary field of Surveillance Studies.
 Staples is past Co-Editor of Sociological Inquiry, The Sociological Quarterly, and Associate Editor of Surveillance & Society, the international journal of the Surveillance Studies Network.

 DO WE LIVE IN A SURVEILLANCE SOCIETY?